Red Feathers

 - Is Red Feathers good for the Colorado Front Range?

-- Yes.
-Red Feathers is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Red Feathers is a well-suited perennial for Colorado's Front Range.

 - How big does Red Feathers get?